 The fact that you’re here on this site means you’re already on the fast track to raising awareness!
-In addition to informing yourself on childhood cancer, there is also the ability to donate to local foundations and drives, sharing your own personal story that you have with childhood cancer, and the prospects of starting your own fundraiser.(1)
+In addition to informing yourself about childhood cancer, you can also donate to local foundations and drives, share your own personal story about childhood cancer, or even starting your own fundraiser.(1)

 Volunteering at your local hospital is also a great way to connect with others and raise awareness.
-Interacting one-on-one with your town’s childhood heroes can make a permanent, and lasting impact, much more personal than interacting online or virtually.
+Interacting one-on-one with your town’s childhood heroes can make a permanent, and lasting impact, that is much more personal and powerful than interacting online or virtually.

-Much like most cancers, there is no root cause.
+Much like most cancers, there is no root cause known.
 With childhood cancer, the cause is unknown, but about 5 percent of all cancers in children are caused by an inherited mutation.

 Most cancers in adults are easy to trace back to the cause due to the aging and long-term exposure to cancer-causing substances.
 For children, it’s hard to determine what they were exposed to have caused cancer since their exposure has been limited due to their young age.(2)

 Childhood cancer is rare, but it still happens, and it is aggressive.
 According to the American Childhood Cancer Organization, there are an estimated over 15 thousand children up to age 19 who are diagnosed with cancer in the United States, and globally, there are more than 300,000 thousand affected each year.
 (3)

 There are different kinds of symptoms for each cancer, but the overall signs expand across each disease.
 (4)

 - Weight loss

 Because each cancer has its own symptoms and there are far too many to list, I recommend researching the symptoms of the cancer personally affected by you or your family.